 The preceding section investigates the role of nonlinearity in the observed compression behavior, tracing the source to double-saturating nonlinearities and the binning methodology used to calculate mutual information.
 However, other mechanisms could lead to compression as well.
 Even without nonlinearity, neurons could converge to highly correlated activations, or project out irrelevant directions of the input.
 These phenomena are not possible to observe in our simple three neuron minimal model, as they require multiple inputs and hidden layer activities.
-To search for these mechanisms, we turn to a tractable model system: deep linear neural networks (Baldi & Hornik (1989); Fukumizu (1998); Saxe et al. (2014)).
-In particular, we exploit recent results on the generalization dynamics in simple linear networks trained in a student-teacher setup (Seung et al., 1992; Advani & Saxe, 2017).
-In a student-teacher setting, one "student" neural network learns to approximate the output of another "teacher" neural network.
-This setting is a way of generating a dataset with interesting structure that nevertheless allows exact calculation of the generalization performance of the network, exact calculation of the representation (without any binning procedure), and, though we do not do so here, direct comparison to the IB bound which is already known for linear Gaussian problems (Chechik et al., 2005).
+To search for these mechanisms, we turn to a tractable model system: deep linear neural networks (Baldi and Hornik 1989, Fukumizu 1998, Saxe et al 2014).
+In particular, we exploit recent results on the generalization dynamics in simple linear networks trained in a student-teacher setup (Seung et al 1992, Advani and Saxe 2017).
+In a student-teacher setting, one 'student' neural network learns to approximate the output of another 'teacher' neural network.
+This setting is a way of generating a dataset with interesting structure that nevertheless allows exact calculation of the generalization performance of the network, exact calculation of the mutual information of the representation (without any binning procedure), and, though we do not do so here, direct comparison to the IB bound which is already known for linear Gaussian problems (Chechik et al 2005).

-We consider a scenario where a linear teacher neural network generates input and output examples which are then fed to a deep linear student network to learn (Fig. 3A).
-Following the formulation of (Advani & Saxe, 2017), we assume multivariate Gaussian inputs $X \sim \mathcal{N}(0, \frac{1}{N_i}I{N_i})$ and a scalar output Y. The output is generated by the teacher network according to $Y = W_0 X + \epsilon_o$, where $\epsilon_o \sim \mathcal{N}(0, \sigma_o^2)$ represents aspects of the target function which cannot be represented by a neural network (that is, the approximation error or bias in statistical learning theory), and the teacher weights W_o are drawn independently from $\mathcal{N}(0, \sigma_w^2)$.
+We consider a scenario where a linear teacher neural network generates input and output examples which are then fed to a deep linear student network to learn (figure 3(A)).
+Following the formulation of Advani and Saxe (2017), we assume multivariate Gaussian inputs $X \sim \mathcal{N}(0, \frac{1}{N_i}I{N_i})$ and a scalar output Y. The output is generated by the teacher network according to $Y = W_0 X + \epsilon_o$, where $\epsilon_o \sim \mathcal{N}(0, \sigma_o^2)$ represents aspects of the target function which cannot be represented by a neural network (that is, the approximation error or bias in statistical learning theory), and the teacher weights W_o are drawn independently from $\mathcal{N}(0, \sigma_w^2)$.
 Here, the weights of the teacher define the rule to be learned.
-The signal to noise ratio SNR $= \sigma_w^2/\sigma_o^2$ determines the strength of the rule linking inputs to outputs relative to the inevitable approximation error.
-We emphasize that the "noise" added to the teacher's output is fundamentally different from the noise added for the purpose of calculating mutual information: ε_o models the approximation error for the task-even the best possible neural network may still make errors because the target function is not representable exactly as a neural network-and is part of the construction of the dataset, not part of the analysis of the student network.
+The signal to noise ratio $\text{SNR} = \sigma_w^2 / \sigma_o^2$ determines the strength of the rule linking inputs to outputs relative to the inevitable approximation error.
+We emphasize that the 'noise' added to the teacher's output is fundamentally different from the noise added for the purpose of calculating mutual information: ε_o models the approximation error for the task-even the best possible neural network may still make errors because the target function is not representable exactly as a neural networkand is part of the construction of the dataset, not part of the analysis of the student network.

 To train the student network, a dataset of P examples is generated using the teacher.
 The student network is then trained to minimize the mean squared error between its output and the target output using standard (batch or stochastic) gradient descent on this dataset.
 Here the student is a deep linear neural network consisting of potentially many layers, but where the the activation function of each neuron is simply f(u) = u.
 That is, a depth D deep linear network computes the output $\hat{Y} = W{D+1}W_D \cdots W_2W_1X$.
-While linear activation functions stop the network from computing complex nonlinear functions of the input, deep linear networks nevertheless show complicated nonlinear learning trajectories (Saxe et al., 2014), the optimization problem remains nonconvex (Baldi & Hornik, 1989), and the generalization dynamics can exhibit substantial overtraining (Fukumizu, 1998; Advani & Saxe, 2017).
+While linear activation functions stop the network from computing complex nonlinear functions of the input, deep linear networks nevertheless show complicated nonlinear learning trajectories (Saxe et al 2014), the optimization problem remains nonconvex (Baldi and Hornik 1989), and the generalization dynamics can exhibit substantial overtraining (Fukumizu 1998, Advani and Saxe 2017).